htop-dev/htop/docs/styleguide.md

 The list of headers should be sorted with includes from subdirectories following after files inside their parent directory.
 Thus `unistd.h` sorts before `sys/time.h`.

+When `XUtils.h` is used by the module itself or any of its included headers, the C source file must include `config.h` in the manner noted above.
+Failure to do so will cause a compilation error (sanity check inside `XUtils.h`) or may result in other, hard-to-debug compilation issues.
+The include for `config.h` is only ever placed in the C source file and never in any header file.
+For further details see PR #1337 in our issue tracker.

 Symbol Exports
 --------------